2 Rossi Street

 2 Architect Rossi Street (Улица Зодчего Росси, д.
 2) is a building in St. Petersburg, Russia.
-It is located at the corner of Ostrovsky Square and Architect Rossi Street (also called just Rossi Street), which is named for the Italian architect Carlo Rossi who spent his working life in Russia.
+It is located at the corner of Ostrovsky Square and Architect Rossi Street (also called simply as Rossi Street), which is named for the Italian architect Carlo Rossi who spent his working life in Russia.

 Description

 The building, a prime architectural ornament of the city, follows the canons of classical antiquity: its height and width are identical (22 m), and its length (220 m) is exactly ten times its width.
 It is located in central St. Petersburg, the nearest metro station being Gostiny Dvor.

 History

-In the middle of the 18th century the site was occupied with gardens and outbuildings of the Vorontsov Palace and the Anichkov Palace.
+In the middle of the 18th century, the site was occupied by gardens and outbuildings of the Vorontsov Palace and the Anichkov Palace.

 At the end of the 18th century, the plot was sold and design work for the site was begun in 1816 by the Committee for Structures and Hydraulic Works.
 All five buildings on Rossi Street were designed by Carlo Rossi and built between 1828 and 1834. #2 was built in 1832.
 Since then the facade has remained essentially unchanged.

 The building was initially a commercial enterprise under the aegis of the Ministry of the Imperial Court.
 The shops of the merchants Dejtera, Kolpakov, and Nizovskaya, and porcelain, glass, and paper manufactories were located on the ground floor.
 The upper two floors held apartments.